MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ---
-title: Use global parameters using Azure CLI  | Microsoft Docs
+title: Use global parameters with Azure CLI  | Microsoft Docs
 description: Learn how to use various global parameters with Azure CLI to configure a resource group.
 manager: jasongroce
 author: daphnemamsft